Guardians of the Galaxy

 Is it any good?

+This movie is truly a lot of fun.
 The Marvel universe includes a wide array of heroes, from playboy billionaire Tony Stark and the arrogant god Thor to serious, duty-bound Steve Rogers and broody scientist Bruce Banner.
 What's so charming about Guardians of the Galaxy is that none of the group starts off as a hero: They become superheroes by virtue of working together.
 Director James Gunn has perfectly cast the comedy adventure with Pratt, whose leading-man charm is finally on display after years of being the spot-on supporting player on Parks and Recreation; he carries the action with a hilarious mix of Han Solo-meets-Mal Reynolds overconfidence and good humor.
 The entire group is beautifully cast, and there's surprising chemistry between Pratt and Saldana, who once again shines as a monochrome-colored alien.
 And Cooper and Diesel sound like they're having the time of their lives playing the supergenius raccoon Rocket and his muscle, Groot, who can only ever say "I am Groot."

 Everything from the fantastic soundtrack (populated by Peter's beloved mix tape, a catchy playlist of his mother's favorite songs, like "Hooked on a Feeling," "Spirit in the Sky," and "O-O-H Child") to the wink-wink pop-culture jokes, the thrilling action sequences, and the overall theme makes Guardians of the Galaxy a joy to watch.
 As in The Avengers, the main actors mesh well, the villain is imposingly played, and the intergalactic stakes couldn't be higher.
 The movie ends on an obviously open note to make room for a possible sequel, and there's really no way you could sit through it without being hopeful there will be a follow up, just to have that much fun in a theater again.